 After the beach hike we drove to the southern most tip the island, I wrote a post previously about the South Point area of Hawaii Island here.
 The short drive to the South Point is dramatic with jagged cliffs dropping sharply into the Pacific Ocean, a beautiful place to enjoy the panorama and capture some images of the coastline.

-4) Or you can easily flag any of the 4 wheel truck taxis who can easily take you to the beach in a few minutes roundtrip for $15, make sure you tell them around what time to want a pick up if you are staying at the beach for a few hours.
+Or you can easily flag any of the 4 wheel truck taxis who can easily take you to the beach in a few minutes roundtrip is a suggested donation of $15, make sure you tell them around what time to want a pick up if you are staying at the beach for a few hours.

 Did you enjoy this post on A rare green sand beach in Hawaii called Papakolea?
 If so, please consider sharing on Facebook, Twitter, or via Email.
 Also, I’d love to keep sending you updates about my adventures around the world, so please subscribe by email below.